Mokkapati-RagaNavya/Portfolio/README.md

 * The goal was to create a responsive web page describing some design work I have done in the past.

 ## My main focus for this project
 My focus has been directed toward writing readable HTML5 and CSS that would use proper elements, classes and ids, as well as just-enough styling rules that would complement bootstrap and other technologies utilized.
-This project should be rendered quite similarly in all modern browsers including IE, Mozilla Firefox, Google Chrome, and Edge.
+This project runs in modern browsers including IE, Mozilla Firefox, Google Chrome, and Edge.

 ### Technologies utilized
 * [Bootstrap](https://getbootstrap.com/) - for grid-based and responsive design, and image responsiveness